Convergence from the Log-Gamma Polymer to the Directed Landscape: Introduction

-In this paper, we establish the convergence of another positive temperature model, the log‐gamma polymer, to the directed landscape.
-Our analysis builds on the geometric Robinson–Schensted–Knuth (RSK) correspondence, which plays a crucial role in relating the partition functions of the log‐gamma polymer to the corresponding free energy on the dual line ensemble.
-Inspired by the continuous limit of the geometric RSK correspondence \cite{corwin2020invariance} that preserves certain polymer free energy used in \cite{wu2023kpz} and the melon map used in \cite{dauvergne2022directed} that preserves certain last passage values, we exploit the invariance properties of the free energy via the discrete geometric RSK to obtain an equality (\ref{equality}).
-This equality together with the variational formula (\ref{equation_variational_f}) provides a key tool to prove the convergence to the Airy sheet as it enables us to disintegrate the free energy from the bottom-left point to the top-right point of the line ensemble into two parts that only pertain the information of few top curves of the line ensemble.
+In this paper, we prove that the log‐gamma polymer, another positive temperature model introduced in \cite{Sepp_l_inen_2012}, converges to the directed landscape.
+Our analysis builds on the geometric Robinson–Schensted–Knuth (RSK) correspondence, which plays a crucial role in relating the free energy of the log‐gamma polymer to the corresponding free energy on the dual line ensemble.
+The continuous limit of the geometric RSK correspondence preserves certain polymer free energy and the zero-temperature limit of the geometric RSK correspondence, also known as the melon map in \cite{dauvergne2022directed}, preserves certain last passage values.
+Motivated by how these invariance principles are used in \cite{wu2023kpz} and \cite{dauvergne2022directed} to prove convergence to directed landscape, we exploit the same invariance property of the discrete geometric RSK correspondece to obtain the key equality (\ref{equality}).
+This equality together with the variational formula (\ref{equation_variational_f}) serves as the main instrument to prove the convergence to the Airy sheet as it enables us to disintegrate the free energy from the bottom-left point to the top-right point of the line ensemble into two parts that only pertain the information of few top curves of the line ensemble.
 Similar to \cite{wu2023kpz}, we also leverage the monotonicity properties of Busemann functions to show that the contribution coming from the bottom part of the line ensemble becomes negligible in the scaling limit.

 Due to lack of a nice coupling between the KPZ line ensemble and the KPZ sheet at the time that \cite{wu2023kpz} was written, Wu worked with the O'Connell Yor polymer which is the pre-limit of the KPZ line ensemble and has nice Brownian environment.
 In our case, the situation simplifies as there already exists a nice coupling between the log-gamma polymer and log-gamma line ensemble through the geometric RSK correspondence and hence we only need to take limit once instead of twice.